django-haystack/django-haystack/docs/spatial.rst

 =======

 You need the latest & greatest of either Solr or Elasticsearch.
-None of the other backends (specifially the engines) support this kind of search.
+None of the other backends (specifically the engines) support this kind of search.

 For Solr_, you'll need at least **v3.5+**.
 In addition, if you have an existing install of Haystack & Solr, you'll need to upgrade the schema & reindex your